 “Bahaha, never challenge the coach!
 20 pushups right now!”
 I boomed.

 A 41.7% acceptance rate for arguably the best university in Canada is comical by US standards for the top school.
-Does everybody get a participation trophy in Canada too?
-The high acceptance rate shows that Canadians really are much more accepting of everybody than we in America.
+The high acceptance rate shows that Canadians really are much more accepting of everybody than we are in America.